1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 Victoria, British Columbia

-Tragically, both pilots perished in the crash, including the Marianas Mars pioneer test pilot in his own Canso plane.
+Both pilots perished in the crash, including the Marianas Mars pioneer test pilot in his own Canso plane.
 It was to have been his last flight of the day.
-A Mars water bomber was called into service when the crash re-ignited the mountainside fire, causing it to burn out of control again.
+A Mars water bomber was called into service when the crash reignited the mountainside fire, causing it to burn out of control.
 Days passed before the fire finally began to smoulder.
-Eyewitnesses gave their accounts of the tragic event and shared photos of the pioneer pilot's Canso plane in its final moments before disappearing into the smoke.
+Eyewitnesses later gave their accounts and shared photos of the pioneer pilot’s Canso in its final moments.

 "2022::The Flying Firemen Memorial Park"